 However, due to the known species-specificity of interferon, the effects in animals are unlikely to be predictive of those in man.

 INTRON A in combination with REBETOL should be used with caution in fertile men.
-See the REBETOL package insert for additional information.
+See the REBETOL prescribing information for additional information.

 Pregnancy Category C